THE FOG OF MORAL RHETORIC

 In order to cut through the fog of moral rhetoric we must be willing to identify enemies and, on occasion, spurn consensus.
 There is no virtue in being tolerant of those who procrastinate, delay, complicate, introduce spurious considerations or abuse language under the guise of being profound or creative.
 Once confronted, such casuists will soon cede ground and withdraw from the debate.
 These people are not hard to distinguish from those who are genuinely sensitive to nuances (the fog is not impenetrable).
 As for countering the others, fundamentalists who make things too simple and refuse to countenance subtlety, the time-honoured tactic is to entangle them in their own contradictions.

 This essay has dealt with the fog of moral rhetoric and presented briefly an understanding of ethics with which to see the fog and the rhetoric for what they are.
 It has not dealt with productive moral discourse as may occur between individuals and groups who share a well-defined tradition, or indeed among individual thinkers from different traditions who are consciously seeking genuine dialogue.
-Here progress may be slow, but there is no fog nor need for war by other means.
+Here progress may be slow, but there is no fog nor need for war.